 This is not an easy thing to gain straight away.
 In an uncertain world, trust is what employers and employees are both seeking.
 Explain that you want to create a culture of trust and show how you have built that in the past.

 8. Mental health support

-Two out of five candidates say they would have liked more mental health support during COVID-19, regardless of whether the workplaces have existing support in place or not.
+Two out of five candidates say they would have liked more mental health support during the global pandemic, regardless of whether the workplaces have existing support in place or not.

 Candidates called out flexible work hours and mental health days as two things that can have a massive impact on their mental health at work.

 Mental health is affected by relationships, financial stability, diet, exercise, and sleep.
 A workplace that offers well-being support such as online exercise classes, nutrition or sleep workshops, and open and non-judgemental communication will show they value sound mental health.